 Market Benchmarks and Competitive Analysis.
 We believe that our select peer group provides useful information to help us establish competitive compensation practices and levels of compensation that allow us to attract, retain and motivate a talented executive team and, at the same time, aligns the interests of our executives with those of our stockholders.
-Accordingly, in the fiscal year ended April 30, 2016, Barney & Barney, the independent compensation Committee collect and analyze data and to compare all components of our compensation program, including base salary, annual cash bonus and long-term equity awards, to the practices of peer companies.
+Accordingly, in the fiscal year ended April 30, 2016, Barney & Barney, the independent compensation consultant engaged by the Compensation Committee with experience in evaluating public biopharmaceutical companies, has helped the Compensation Committee collect and analyze data and to compare all components of our compensation program, including base salary, annual cash bonus and long-term equity awards, to the practices of peer companies.
 In the fiscal year ended April 30, 2016, Barney & Barney developed a list of peer group of pharmaceutical and biopharmaceutical companies based on several characteristics, including, being publicly traded, relative company size (e.g., market capitalization and number of employees), stage of development, performance and geographic location as compared to peer companies, as well as the specific responsibilities of our executives.
-In addition, this peer group periodically to ensure that this list remains aligned with our size and stage of development.
+In addition, this peer group also includes companies with which we believe we must compete for talent.
+The Compensation Committee intends to review and modify this peer group periodically to ensure that this list remains aligned with our size and stage of development.
 For the fiscal year ended April 30, 2016, our peer group consisted of the following 23 companies:

 Amicus Therapeutics, Inc. Anika Therapeutics, Inc. ArQule, Inc. Array BioPharma Inc. ChemoCentryx, Inc. Chimerix, Inc. CTI BioPharma Corp.
 Cytokinetics, Inc. Dynavax Technologies Corp.

-Endocyte, Inc. Geron Corporation Immunomedics, Inc. Infinity Pharmaceuticals, Inc. MacroGenics, Inc. NewLink Genetics Corporation Rigel Pharmaceuticals, Inc. Sarepta Therapeutics, Inc. Spectrum Pharmaceuticals, Inc. Sucampo Pharmaceuticals, Inc. Synta Pharmaceuticals, Inc. Threshold Pharmaceuticals, Inc. XOMA Corporation Zogenix, Inc.
+Endocyte, Inc.

+Geron Corporation

+Immunomedics, Inc.

+Infinity Pharmaceuticals, Inc.

+MacroGenics, Inc.

+NewLink Genetics Corporation

+Rigel Pharmaceuticals, Inc.

+Sarepta Therapeutics, Inc.

+Spectrum Pharmaceuticals, Inc.

+Sucampo Pharmaceuticals, Inc.

+Synta Pharmaceuticals, Inc.

+Threshold Pharmaceuticals, Inc.

+XOMA Corporation

+Zogenix, Inc.